 LEARN ABOUT AND ACT FOR RACIAL AND CLIMATE JUSTICE

-As an organization that works for a healthy planet and a safer world, we must address the reality that health and safety are enjoyed unequally across racial lines in our country.
-In the wake of George Floyd’s murder and the protests that have followed, we recognize that addressing these inequalities must be an integral part of our mission and daily work.
-We stand in solidarity with protesters calling for racial justice, and we urge our members and supporters to do the same.
+As an organization that works for a healthy planet and a safer world, we recognize that health and safety are enjoyed unequally across racial lines in our country.
+We recognize that addressing these inequalities must be an integral part of our mission and daily work.
+We stand in solidarity with people calling for racial justice, and we urge our members and supporters to do the same.

 We offer some links to educate yourself on the links between racism and the climate crisis, and urge you to learn more about what you can do:

 Read up on the links between racism and the environment, Somini Sengupta, New York Times, June 5, 2020.